Next Review Date: 07/17/2014

 9. Ensures the reporting requirements of the UC Office of the President and campus senior management are met.

-10. Chairs UCSD Compliance Audit Risk and Ethics (CARE) Committee meetings.
+10. Chairs UC San Diego Compliance Audit Risk and Ethics (CARE) Committee meetings.

-11. Prepares periodic reports of campus investigative activities for the UCSD CARE Committee.
+11. Prepares periodic reports of campus investigative activities for the UC San Diego CARE Committee.

 In order to promote consistency of management actions, the LDO and the Vice Chancellor of the area or subject being investigated will confer to determine an appropriate course of action, in particular for investigations involving possible criminal activities.